Syfert Injury Law Firm

 1. Directly or indirectly, in connection with the transfer of ownership of an eligible privately held company, receives, holds, transmits, or has custody of the funds or securities to be exchanged by the parties to the transaction;

-2. Engages on behalf of an issuer in a public offering of any class of securities which is registered, or which is required to be registered, with the United States Securities and Exchange Commission under the Securities Exchange Act of 1934, 15 U.S.C. ss.
-78a et seq., or with the office under s.
+2. Engages on behalf of an issuer in a public offering of any class of securities which is registered, or which is required to be registered, with the Securities and Exchange Commission under the Securities Exchange Act of 1934, 15 U.S.C. ss.
+78a et seq., as amended, or with the office under s.
 517.07; or for which the issuer files, or is required to file, periodic information, documents, and reports under s.
 15(d) of the Securities Exchange Act of 1934, 15 U.S.C. s.
-78o(d);
+78o(d), as amended;

-3. Engages on behalf of any party in a transaction involving a public shell company;
+3. Engages on behalf of any party in a transaction involving a shell company, other than a business combination related shell company;

 1. “Advisory affiliate” has the same meaning as in the Glossary of Terms to Form ADV, the uniform application for investment adviser registration, 17 C.F.R. s.
 279.1.